lmc-eu/spirit-design-system/docs/migrations/web/MIGRATION-v2.md

 The feature flag enabling the dropdown shadow was removed and the enhanced shadow is the default.

+#### Migration Guide

+You can now safely delete the CSS class `.spirit-feature-dropdown-enable-enhanced-shadow` and/or the Sass variable `$dropdown-enable-enhanced-shadow` from your project as they have no effect.

 ### Modal: (Non)Scrollable

 The `.ModalDialog--nonScrollable` modifier was removed and the ModalDialog is made non-scrollable by default.